N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Oxxify smart 50 (tested from my side)
 - Any other Oxxify device with WiFi
+- Blauberg Vents and others with same protocol (the following ones are working)
-- Blauberg Vents (should be, not yet tested)
+    - Blauberg D180 S21
+    - Vento Expert A50-1 S10 W V.2

 ### Object tree desciption